modernserf/hashtags-for-humans/readme.md

 We'll return to that thought later.
 The other progenitor of the hashtag is the IRC channel.
 Now, at first the resemblance seems superficial: IRC uses a hash as a sigil for public channels but otherwise has seemingly little in common with keywords; while cross-references are the core feature of keywords, cross-posting is often a bannable offense on IRC channels.

 However, an interesting pattern emerged in web 2.0 tags.
 A tag on flickr wasn't just a subset of a static collection, it was an ever-changing view of a stream.
-It was a living thing that you could interact with. it was a place that you could inhabit.
-And just as twitter blurs the line between real-time communication and publishing tool, it also blurs the line between channel and tag.
+It was a living thing that you could interact with. it was a place that you could inhabit. *(explain transition from flickr community speed to twitter conversation speed)* And just as twitter blurs the line between real-time communication and publishing tool, it also blurs the line between channel and tag.

 ## Social Web (Twitter/Tumblr/Instagram)
 - trending topic